zhongzachary/soa_exam_fam_l_notes/markdown/1_intro.md

 - Accelerated benefits due to terminal illness
 - Accidental death benefit: higher death benefit for accidental death
 - Premium waiver on disability.
-- Family income benefit: in additional to death benefit, the insurers also pay an amount equal the annual family income × the # of years between the death and the end of the term insurance.
+- Family income benefit: in additional to death benefit, the insurers also pay an amount equal the annual family income × the number of years between the death and the end of the term insurance.
 - Critical illness insurance: a benefit is paid on diagnosis of one of a specified set of critical illnesses or disabilities

 ## Modern insurance contracts